Week 2: First time volunteering

 The Lesson I’ve learnt – My Message to You

 Naturally, there were many questions in my mind before I came to this place.
 Will that place be that quiet?
 Where will I sleep, won’t that be too cold/hot?
 Won’t that be too natural to me, like sleeping on planks surrounded by ants, bugs, mosquitos or so?
 Won’t the host be an idiot using me as a slave?
 What will I eat there on my diet?
-And, of course, many many others….this how your brain just makes your life much harder.
+And, of course, many many others….this is how your brain just makes your life much harder.
 But I came to Romania with only one intention – to find more quiet and relax as much as possible, and with one belief – no matter what comes and happens, I won’t think about it, try not to get disappointed if things don’t work the way I wish, and will always follow and accept what my life brings me, no matter how it looks like at the moment.
 And this is the most important message I want to share with you and hope it will help many of you in the future.

 It was only one week, two weeks on the road in total, but I’ve learnt a lot already.
 I learnt about new places, I learnt about the village life in Romania, I learn about the whole process of production of root tiles and brick, from searching for clay, looking for people to help, to looking for customers and delivering the products to them.
 But the biggest lesson this adventure has given me can simply be expressed in a few words: “BEST CAN BE DECEIVING”.
 And this is what I will try to keep in mind whenever things don’t seem to work the way I wish.
-I know many of you now think I’m in a philosophical mood here, because I have time to think :), but think about it for a while….How many times in your life you liked something and you wanted get it so bad?
+I know many of you now think I’m in a philosophical mood here, because I have time to think :), but think about it for a while….How many times in your life you liked something and you wanted it so badly?
 Remember the last time run into a good looking job offer, nice guy/girl, a place.
 Anything.
 Remember the last time you really looked forward to something.
 It’s happening in everyone’s life all the time.
 Now remember how you felt when you really got that?
-Be honest to you, was the feeling really that good?
+Be honest with yourself, was the feeling really that good?
 I’m sure in most cases you felt much better and more excited before it actually became reality.

 If this feels confusing to you, think the other way around.
 How many times in your life you didn’t look to something at all, probably an event, new place, meeting someone, anything.
 Now try to remember how many times it was eventually that bad?
 Based on my own experience, I’m sure in most of the cases not only it wasn’t as bad as expected, but you were actually glad that it happened, that you participated, that you were there.